How to keep dust off your houseplants

 Mix a few drops of neem oil with water in a spray bottle and mist your plants lightly.
 The neem oil will not only repel pests, but it will also help prevent dust buildup on the leaves.

-Good for the Health of Your Houseplants
+Good for the health of your houseplants

 Keeping your houseplants dust-free is an essential part of plant care.
 Regularly wiping down leaves, using a feather duster or soft-bristled brush, and avoiding harsh cleaning products are effective ways to keep your plants looking their best.

-Additionally, providing proper ventilation, rotating your plants, and keeping pets away from your plants can help prevent dust buildup and ensure your plants stay healthy and beautiful.
+Proper ventilation, rotating your plants, and keeping pets away from your plants can help prevent dust buildup and ensure your plants stay healthy and beautiful.

 By following these simple tips, you can keep your houseplants looking their best and create a healthy and inviting environment in your home.
 Remember, healthy plants not only add beauty to your home, but they also improve air quality and provide numerous health benefits.